Walrus: A Cross-Domain Foundation Model for Continuum Dynamics: Modes of Operation for Dynamics Models

 \section{Modes of Operation for Dynamics Models}

 One important point when comparing emulation models is the mode of operation.
 In practice, there is a wide spectrum of information one can assume the model has access to.
-For instance, given full observation of all state variables and coefficients in a system governed by PDEs, one would be operating in a Markovian setting in which one timestep provides all necessary information to make the prediction.
+For instance, given full observation of all state variables and coefficients in a system governed by PDEs sampled at the generating resolution, one would be operating in a Markovian setting in which one timestep provides all necessary information to make the prediction.
 Foundation models such as Poseidon make this choice to greatly improve model efficiency.
+The Markovian framing can greatly accelerate the runtime performance of such models as it reduces disk IO and, depending on modeling choices, may alleviate the need for specialized temporal compression blocks or reduce token counts.

-However, in non-Markovian settings---which arise under incomplete information---this strategy can easily become a liability~\citep{ruiz2024benefits}.
-We describe here a simple experiment where $\vu(\vx, t) \in \mathcal L^2(\mathbb T^2) \times [0, \infty)$ evolves according to the following linear PDE
+Models like \Walrus\ on the other hand, opt to use context information in order to improve generalization in cases where full information is unavailable.
+To demonstrate the advantages and disadvantages of this approach, we construct a simple incomplete information experiment where $\vu(\vx, t) \in \mathcal L^2(\mathbb T^2) \times [0, \infty)$ evolves according to the following linear PDE